Course Terms and Conditions

 18. If you cancel your place on a course at any time after expiry of the 14 day period you will not be entitled to a refund, except at the discretion of the University.
 If a refund is made an administration fee of £20 will be charged.

 19. Subject to approval and availability, you may be able to transfer your enrolment to a different Language Centre course, subject to any administration fees.
 Course fees already paid can be transferred to the new course, and any outstanding balance must be paid in full before the place can be confirmed.
 No refund will be given if the new course costs less than the original course.
 You will also be charged a £20 administration fee.
 Any request for a transfer must be made to the Language Centre administration at email@example.com.

-20. If you believe you have exceptional circumstances and wish to request to cancel your place after 14 days of payment please write to us as early as possible by email to email@example.com explaining the exceptional circumstances behind your cancellation request, details of the course you are cancelling and your receipt number.
+20. If you believe you have exceptional circumstances and wish to request to cancel your place after 14 days of payment, please write to us as early as possible by email to firstname.lastname@example.org.
+Please explain the exceptional circumstances behind your cancellation request, details of the course you wish to cancel and your receipt number.
 Please write the name of your course in the subject-line of your email.
 If a refund is made an administration fee of £20 may be charged.

 Cancellation by us

 21. Where there are good reasons to do so the University may cancel your course and will make every reasonable effort to give you as much notice of cancellation as possible.
 The University will refund all fees paid by you and will endeavour to offer a transfer to another course as an alternative, subject to payment or refund of any difference in purchase price.